At a glance

 The Tairāwhiti-based business was among the first to gain a commercial licence to grow and supply cannabis-derived medicines when NZ’s Medicinal Cannabis Scheme came into effect on 1 April 2020.

 This has given Rua Bioscience the go-ahead to start production at its facilities, which it has spent more than $6 million developing.
-These include a breeding and cultivation centre in Ruatorea and a manufacturing and extraction plant in Gisborne, which is in the process of gaining Good Manufacturing Practices (GMP) certification.
+These include a breeding and cultivation centre in Ruatoria and a manufacturing and extraction plant in Gisborne, which is in the process of gaining Good Manufacturing Practices (GMP) certification.

 Rua Bioscience has already inked a deal to supply pharmaceutical-grade cannabis flower to Nimbus Pharmaceuticals – one of the leading wholesale distributors of medicinal cannabis products in Germany.
 But its vision is much wider, says chief executive Rob Mitchell: to develop novel pharmaceutical products to heal those in its local community, as well as patients in multiple offshore markets.